 PHYSICAL DEMANDS

 The employee is regularly required to use hands, arms, talk or hear.
 Work involves walking, talking, hearing, using hands to handle, feel or operate objects, tools, or controls and reach with hands and arms.
 Vision abilities required by this job include close vision and the ability to adjust focus.
 Tasks require the ability to exert physical effort in light work and also involve some lifting, carrying, pushing and/or pulling of objects and materials of up to 50 pounds.
-This position requires the ability to operate, maneuver and/or control the actions of equipment, machinery, tools, and/or materials to perform assigned tasks.
-Tasks may involve extended periods of field work to ensure compliance with departmental programs.
+This position may require the ability to operate, maneuver and/or control the actions of equipment, machinery, tools, and/or materials to perform assigned tasks.
+Tasks may involve extended periods of time at a keyboard or workstation and field work to ensure compliance with departmental programs.

 WORK ENVIRONMENT

 The successful candidate must be available to work a flexible schedule to include days, nights, weekends, and some holidays in support of county programs and events.
-Performance of essential functions may require exposure to adverse environmental conditions, such as heat/cold, dirt, dust, pollen, odors, wetness, humidity, rain, hazardous materials, unsafe structures, heights, machinery, vibrations, electric currents, traffic hazards, bright/dim lights, animal/wildlife attacks, or animal/human bite and must be available to work a flexible schedule to include days, nights and weekends.
+Performance of essential functions may require exposure to adverse environmental conditions, such as heat/cold, dirt, dust, pollen, odors, wetness, humidity, rain, hazardous materials, unsafe structures, heights, machinery, vibrations, electric currents, traffic hazards, bright/dim lights, animal/wildlife attacks, or animal/human bites.

 Madison County is an Equal Opportunity Employer.
 All applicants for positions and employees of the county shall be assured of fair and equitable treatment in all aspects of personnel administration, including training, promotion, and disciplinary action, without regard to political affiliation, race, color, national origin, sex, age, disability, or religious creed, or genetics and with proper regard for their privacy and constitutional rights as citizens.